wolfyjade/wolfyjade/README.md

 ## Heya, I'm jade arson.!

 > **side note:** my current projects are more likely to be found on [git.gay](https://git.gay/wolfyjade), and *not* on GitHub.
+> Same goes for some of my contributions, which now are over on [Codeberg](https://codeberg.org/wolfyjade).
 > The only reason why I still use GitHub is to occasionally contribute to the one or other project.